BrandonGatewood/ChatPlusPlus-backend/README.md

 - Chat and message CRUD operations
 - Real-time LLM responses via WebSockets
 - PDF and DOCX file uploads
-- Integration with LLM API service
+- Integration with Groq’s LLM API (swappable with other providers)
 - Well-documented API endpoints with Swagger UI

 ---